Home k8s part 2 deploying a web app

 root@jumpbox:$ kubectl run -it --rm debug --image=infoblox/dnstools --restart=Never --command -- /bin/sh

-# test reachability with
+# test reachability within the haproxy ingress

-root@jumpbox:$ kubectl exec -it haproxy-ingress-c47ff94cf-k7s27 -- curl http://10.200.0.51:8081/
+root@jumpbox:$ kubectl exec -it haproxy-ingress-567594f778-6xntr -- curl -u admin:pass -H "Host: mongo-k8s.thekor.eu" http://mongo-express-service:8081/

 Conclusion